 When it comes to renewable energy, utility-scale solar has become a buzzword.
 But, what does utility-scale solar actually mean and how is it different from commercial?
 In this blog, we will answer that question as well as dive deeper into how utility-scale solar works and what are its benefits.

-What is Utility-Scale Solar?
+What is utility-scale solar?

 It’s important to realize that there isn’t a commonly accepted definition that sums up “utility-scale.”
 A google search reveals a wide range of definitions from 25 kilowatts to greater than 50 megawatts.

 The Solar Energy Industries Association, the leading trade group for solar developers, defines utility-scale solar as greater than 1 megawatt.
 But, different developers such as SunPower sell solar modules at a minimum size of 1.5 megawatts.
-One aspect of utility solar that can be summed up is that it is larger than commercial and it can be used to provide power to larger facilities.
+One aspect of utility solar that can be summed up is that it is larger than commercial and can be used to provide power to larger facilities.

-What is a Power Purchase Agreement?
+What is a power purchase agreement?

 According to Solar Energy Industries Association, a solar PPA is essentially a financial agreement where a developer arranges for the design, permitting, financing, and installation of a solar energy system on a customer’s property at little to no cost.
 The developer then sells the power generated to the host customer at a fixed rate that is typically lower than the local utility’s retail rate.

 A PPA is a desired agreement because this lower electricity price serves to offset the customer’s purchase of electricity from the grid while the developer receives the income from these sales of electricity as well as any tax credits and other incentives generated from the system.
-Contact us for more information on a PPA or how to get one started.
-Or check out this blog post!

-Growth of Utility-Scale Solar
+Growth of utility-scale solar